nima-frontend/admin-panel/README.md

 <br>

-Don't miss out on this pages as well
+Don't miss out on these pages as well